wadelau/gMIS/README.md

 -NatureDNS: -gMIS , -吉密斯 , -鸡觅食

 ### History

-This project has been started and pondered during the study in [Univ. of Derby](http://www.derby.ac.uk),
+This project has been started and pondered during the study in [Univ. of Derby](http://www.derby.ac.uk), 2011,

-and it is based on some observations and demands from [ChinaM](http://chinam.com).
+and it is based on some observations and demands from [ChinaM](http://chinam.com), prior to 2010.

 In the short time in [Sina](http://weibo.com) Corp.,

-it has been created from top to down and the polishing work are continuing and lasting till now.
+and it has been created from top to down and the polishing work are continuing and lasting till now.